estes-sj/BlinkPy-API/README.md

 #### POST `/download-clips-since`

 Download clips from all or specified cameras since a given ISO timestamp.
+The `/download-clips-since-and-sort` version sorts by year, month, and date using subholders.
+Additionally, the `path/to/media/latest` folder is updated with the most recent 20 videos.

 * **Payload**